Evaguy/141_ScriptBackupSQL/README.md

 ## Objective
 Automate a backup of 3 DBs using any programming language and any automation app.

 I used PowerShell and Task Scheduler or System Agent.
-And I'm running XAMPP.
+And I'm running XAMPP for MySQL.

 ## TODO
 - Perphaps chaning the comments so that they're more "readable" and more "understandable"